StianHaSu/IN3260-measuring-multi-hop-queuing-delay/Readme.md

 ### Week 41
 - [x] Make a system that runs the entire simulation proccess, and then creates complete graph data.
-- [ ] Create graph data for all 100Mbps combinations.
+- [x] Create graph data for all 100Mbps combinations.
 - [ ] Create graph data for all 1Gbps combinations.
+(This will not be done by wednesday, as the simulations are taking to long.)

 ## References